 Redeploy a running serviceEstimated reading time: 2 minutes

 You can redeploy services in Docker Cloud while they are running to regenerate a service’s containers.
-You might do this when a new version of the image is pushed to the registry, or in order to apply changes that you made to the service’s settings.
+You might do this when a new version of the image is pushed to the registry, or to apply changes that you made to the service’s settings.

 When you redeploy a service, Docker Cloud terminates the current service containers.
 It then deploys new containers using the most recent service definition, including service and deployment tags, deployment strategies, port mappings, and so on.